Nudie Jeans endeavors to take responsibility from the raw material to the end of life of the product.

 With new materials entering Nudie Jeans’ production range, we are also increasing the range of standards our fibers are produced according to.
 For all our human-made cellulosic textiles such as TENCEL™, certifications for sustainable forest management are applied, while for recycled yarns, we endeavor to use well-known recycled standards.

 In 2020, we became a GOTS-certified brand, which means we can sell GOTS-certified products.
 Communicating GOTS at the product level ensures that the full production process is in accordance with GOTS criteria.
 The first GOTS products were launched in late 2020 in our online shop, and we aim to develop more GOTS-certified products in the future, together with the many GOTS-certified suppliers in our supply chain.
 In the upcoming years, we face the challenge of getting our supply chains fully certified, which is a requirement for certifying the end products.
 The prerequisite for creating more GOTS-certified products is, of course, using more GOTS-certified fabrics.
 In 2021, our share of GOTS-certified fabrics decreased slightly which is because of an increased number of new, non-certified fabrics.
 45% of all of our denim fabrics were GOTS-certified in 2021, compared to 50% in 2020.

-Due to our warehouse and distribution arrangement, in which we work with few distributers and warehouses that are not yet GOTS-certified, we do not label our GOTS-certified garments with a GOTS label because all B2B units must be certified within the supply or distribution chain to do so.
-Instead, we communicate GOTS at the product level in our online shop, as all online orders go through our certified warehouse in Sweden.
-We see the digital GOTS communication as an initial step and hope to be able to take additional steps toward physical labeling in the future.
+Due to our warehouse and distribution set-up, in which we work with a few distributors and warehouses that are not yet GOTS certified, we have not worked with physical labels in our GOTS-certified garments, as all B2B units, including our distribution, must be certified to do so.
+Instead, we have only communicated GOTS digitally on the product card in our online shop, as all online orders go through our certified warehouse in Sweden.